Coronavirus Disease 2019 (COVID-19)

 Are children less prone to infection with COVID-19?

-We still do not know the true number of children at any given time who are infected with COVID-19, though evidence does so far suggest children are less likely to experience severe infection.
+We still do not know the true number of children at any given time who are infected with COVID-19, though evidence does so far suggest children under age 5 are less likely to experience severe infection.

 However, we do not yet understand why one child might become infected and not another, or why some children experience severe infection.
 For this reason, we still recommend taking all necessary precautions to keep your children safe, including mask use, excellent hand hygiene, physical distancing from those not in your household, and avoiding crowded, poorly ventilated spaces.